 The figure above shows two common forms of block RAM: a simple dual port (DQ) on the left and a true dual port (DP) on the right.
 Because it uses a single address, the DQ variant is a good fit for the LIFO stacks.
-The DP variant is useful for main memory as it gives two independent accesses which enables a memory read / write along with instruction fetch per cycle.
+The DP variant is useful for main memory as it gives two independent accesses which enables a data read / write along with instruction fetch per cycle (thus sidestepping the "Von Neumann bottleneck").
 Main memory access is a huge driver in any processor design.